Hulme Hippodrome

 The area surrounding the theatre has been substantially redeveloped, starting in the early 1960s in wide-area clearances, and with a further wave of urban regeneration in the 1990s.
 The theatre could find a use as part of the local community, not least being one of few surviving community buildings from the pre1960s.
 Manchester City Council is also keen to find a historic-led, sustainable, and long-term use for the Hippodrome.

 In response to the failed auction, Save Hulme Hippodrome launched a public campaign to stop such sales and bring the building back to its community, inviting the people of Hulme to play a part in the next stage of the theatre’s story.
-In February 2021, it started a one-month Crowdfunder to support its campaign.
-It reached its target within five days and went on to raise over £17,000 from 563 supporters to help develop its proposals for the building.
+Its one-month Crowdfunder to support its campaign reached its target within five days.

 The group is also continuing to raise the profile of the building within the local community, with key stakeholders and funders, and within Manchester City Council.
-It has held and continues to hold, various community events, including a street party celebrating the 120th anniversary of Hulme Hippodrome in October 2021.
-It has also started an oral history project with those in the community who remember working / visiting the theatre as children in the 1950s.
+It has held and continues to hold, various community events and an oral history project with those in the community who remember working / visiting the theatre as children in the 1950s.

 Current situation